kelbon/AnyAny/README.md

     self.say(out);
   }
 };
-// Every time do_invoke invoked by library self is a reference to type T with .say() method.
 // Self can be const T& / T& / const T* / T* or just T - in this case self will be provided by copy -
-// (if it is copy constructible of course) (its like C++23 deducing this if you know)
 // (Self also can be cv void* but... even in this case, under it always lies an object of type T)

 // Create a type which can contain any other type with method .say !